arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 17: January 23, 2017 | JavaScript30 Challenge #2

+* Working on JS + CSS clock; made the hour hand adjust with time.
+Next step will be doing the same for the other hands and make it dynamic.

 ### Day 16: January 20, 2017 | Tweaks to portfolio page

 * Made it so that the projects open in a new tab when clicked